-Kiwis are living longer than ever before, with the average life expectancy increasing from 69 years in 1950, to just over 82 years in 2020.
-Medical advances, lifestyle changes and technological innovations have not only resulted in people living longer, but has also caused the global population to rise significantly.
+Kiwis are living longer than ever before, with the average life expectancy increasing from 69 years in 1950 to just over 82 years in 2020.
+Medical advances, lifestyle changes and technological innovations have not only resulted in people living longer but have also caused the global population to rise significantly.

 Improved access to clients across the wealth spectrum

 Thanks to Covid-19, there’s been rapid digitalisation of traditional meet-and-greet advisor approaches.
 Companies can no longer afford to dictate how customers can access their information.
-Wealth advisors need to make themselves readily accessible across a number of platforms, both physical and digital, to service clients in a manner that suits them best.
-Complementary digital offerings with an option for human-access will help improve accessibility and transparency.
+Wealth advisors need to make themselves readily accessible across several platforms, both physical and digital, to service clients in a manner that suits them best.
+Complimentary digital offerings with an option for human-access will help improve accessibility and transparency.

-Automated workflows and intelligent AI powered tools, makes this 24/7 service model possible.
+Automated workflows and intelligent AI-powered tools make this 24/7 service model possible.
 Invsta’s latest report, “Is your business ready?”, indicates that robo-advice is fast becoming an essential tool to break into untapped markets.
 Robo-advice, or as we prefer to call it digital advice, allows you to provide customised advice to a mass audience across multiple platforms while reducing your resource overheads.
 As trust in AI grows and a more hybridised approach is adopted, we’ll start to see it playing a key role in supporting and enhancing the advice process.
-From intelligent customer prompts and chat bots, through to a complete digital advice process with an online output, AI is a key strategy for business growth.
+From intelligent customer prompts and chatbots, through to a complete digital advice process with an online output, AI is a key strategy for business growth.